mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - I used this to allow alt+g to be used in a terminal running a Windows Command Prompt

-## Todo Highlight extension
+## Todo Tree extension

 - highlights TODO: and FIXME: in comments
 - by default uses white text on a yellow background
-- highly configurable
-- to get a list of all these comments, open the Command Palette and enter
+- adds a TODOS section to left nav that contains a tree of files that contain these comments
-  "TODO-Highlight: List highlighted annotations"
+- click a comment to navigate to it

 ## TypeScript